jmiszczak/latex2epub/README.md

 Just run `./latex2epub.sh` in the `markdown` directory.
 You can alter `latexDir` and `resEbook` in this file to point to your source LaTeX files and resultig epub.

 List of files processed by `latex2epub.sh` is in `files.txt`.

+Image used as a ePub cover is defined in `metadata.yaml`.

 ## Important files